sympy/sympy/doc/src/tutorial/calculus.rst

 ==========

-This section covers how to do basic calculus tasks such as derivatives, integrals, and limits in SymPy.
+This section covers how to do basic calculus tasks such as derivatives, integrals, limits, and series expansions in SymPy.
 If you are not familiar with the math of any part of this section, you may safely skip it.

     >>> from sympy import *
     >>> x, y, z = symbols('x y z')